|

 Mountain.
 In 2004, when Walla Walla was reporting temperatures as low as 21o below zero, Outlook station was a balmy -2.3o.
 In 2004 the Rattlesnake Hills

 expects a normal crop, where Walla Walla is estimated to have a 30% crop.
+Where should

 you be sourcing your premium wine grapes?